junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 But there is no one there.
 The space is empty where they landed from the blast.

-The distorted giggling of cherub statues echoes in the dark shadow.
+The distorted giggle echoes in the dark shadow.

 "Angels."
 The Doctor hurries backward, pushing Amy onto the stairs.

-He raises his sonic screwdriver higher, its green light shining the broken chandelier.
+He raises his sonic screwdriver higher, its green light shining on the broken chandelier.
 In the middle of the shattered glasses, a ragged suit jacket lies open, three cherub statues frozen in their gaze.

 <br>

 ### draft notes

-(Dean/Amy realize Rory was there bc burned matches)

 unused conversation: